The Origin of Life

 The future

-The picture painted here of life acting as an energy degrader that is getting better and better at doing its job might suggest images of future living systems as devastating explosions - expanding through unoccupied regions at great speed and causing complete and utter destruction in their wake.
+The picture painted here of living systems inexorably increasing their power consumption might suggest images of future living systems as explosions - expanding through unoccupied regions at great speed and causing complete destruction in their wake.

 I don't mean to suggest that in the future there will also be such emphasis on maximum speed in the short term.

-Life has been very short-sighted in the past.
+Life has been rather short-sighted in the past.

 Part of the reason for the historical short-sightedness is that until relatively recently, saying much about the future was very difficult because the equipment available for building models of the future were very primitive.